oliviawarner/Twitter-Topic-Modeling-UI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Directions for running the UI *note the api must be running to use full fucntionaitly https://github.com/xjj1002/TwitterTopicModeling*
+- Open in visual studio
+- run command `npm install` to install all packages needed
+- run command `npm run start` to run the UI application
+- Go in any browser to localhost:4200 and the UI should load